 |ACCOUNTABLE||Curriculum Council Steering Committee|

 Learning Technology, Medical Student Education

-This policy provides information on policies and procedures for the assignment, remediation and tracking of the Area of Concern notification throughout all phases of medical education training.
-Course directors (management team), clerkship directors and coordinators are expected to comply with the reporting requirements.
+This policy provides information on policies and procedures for the assignment, remediation and tracking of the Area of Concern (AOC) notification throughout all phases of medical education training.
+Course site leaders, clerkship directors and coordinators are expected to comply with the reporting requirements.
 All faculty members, resident physicians, fellows, and volunteer faculty members are expected to be knowledgeable and mindful of these guidelines while medical students are experiencing their respective courses/clerkships/electives.

-During courses/clerkships/electives, the notification may be made as part of the mid-point feedback; at the end of the course/clerkship/elective; or at any other point during the course/clerkship/elective.
-The Area of Concern notification is not a failing grade; it is intended to formally indicate concern with a student’s abilities in a competency area.
+During courses/clerkships/electives, the notification to the student may be made as part of the mid-point feedback, at the end of the course/clerkship/elective, or at any other point during the course/clerkship/elective.
+The AOC notification should not be considered as a grade (or a component of a grade); it is intended to formally indicate concern with a student’s abilities in a competency area.

 A notification of Area of Concern may be assigned to any of the following six competency areas or to “outside course/clerkship/elective.”